Kingston railway station (England)

 Kingston railway station is in Kingston upon Thames in south-west London.
 It is 12 mi 9 chain down the line from London Waterloo.
 The station and all trains serving it are operated by South Western Railway.
-It is in Travelcard Zone 6.
+It is in London fare zone 6.

 History

 The station opened on 1 July 1863 as "Kingston Town", to distinguish it from the earlier Kingston station (which became Surbiton) on the South West Main Line.
 It was then the terminus of the London & South Western Railway branch line from Twickenham.
-The platforms built when the line was prolonged in 1869 to connect to the South West Main Line were named "Kingston High Level".
+The platforms built when the line was extended in 1869 to connect to the South West Main Line were named "Kingston High Level".